vahaknp/curations/locations/Japan.md

 ### Temples & Shrines

 * [Kiyomizu-dera](https://en.wikipedia.org/wiki/Kiyomizu-dera)
   * A **must**
   * A lot of different religious artifacts to see
   * Overlooks Kyoto

 * [Fushimi-inari shrine](https://en.wikipedia.org/wiki/Fushimi_Inari-taisha)
   * A **must**
   * Tori tunnels, beautiful
   * Fox statues

 * [Daigo-ji](https://en.wikipedia.org/wiki/Daigo-ji)*
- *  It is a mountain with temples scattered all over it.
+  * A mountain with temples scattered all over it.
 Monks come here to train and you can see the houses they live in.
-It is technically a hike, but a beautiful one.
+  * Technically a hike, but a beautiful one.

 * [Chūgū-ji](https://en.wikipedia.org/wiki/Ch%C5%ABg%C5%AB-ji)*
   * Miroku Bosatsu statue

 * [Saiho-ji](http://www.japan-guide.com/e/e3937.html)*
   * Amazing moss garden.
 Need to apply for visitor passes, long process but pays off.

 * [Ryoan-ji](https://en.wikipedia.org/wiki/Ry%C5%8Dan-ji)*
   * One of the first, if not the first, Zen temple.
 It is a large complex with a cool rock garden etc.

 ### Nara

 Good day trip from Kyoto.

 * Deer
   * Everywhere
   * Photograph, pet, feed, get bitten.

 * [Todai-ji Temple](https://en.wikipedia.org/wiki/T%C5%8Ddai-ji)
   * Astonishing - houses the world's largest bronze statue of the Buddha
   * Try to pass through buddha's nostril - get blessed.

 ### Osaka

 Good day trip from Kyoto.

 *  *shrug*

 ## Misc